loelschlaeger/optimizeR/README.md

 install.packages("optimizeR")
 ```

-…and the development version from [GitHub](https://github.com/) with:
+… and the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")